 From the region of Barrackpore on the Caribbean Island of Trinidad.
 The Trinidad 7 Pot Barrackpore produces larger pods that most 7 pot varieties, with more wrinkles and longer pods.
 If you can get passed the heat, you'll enjoy a fruity flavor.

 Infinity Chili - 1,067,286 - 1,250.000 Scoville Heat Units (SHU).

-Created in England by Nick Woods of “Fire Foods,” the Infinity Chili pepper held the World Record for the world’s hottest chili pepper for two weeks in 2011, before it was ousted by the Naga Viper chili.
+Created in England by Nick Woods of “Fire Foods,” the Infinity Chili Pepper held the World Record for the world’s hottest chili pepper for two weeks in 2011, before it was ousted by the Naga Viper chili.

 7 Pot Jonah - 1,200,000 Scoville Heat Units (SHU).

 The 7 Pot Jonah produces pods that are typically larger than most 7 Pot varieties with bumpy, pocked fruit and scorpion-like tails.
 They mature to a bright red.

 Trinidad 7 Pot - 1,200,000 Scoville Heat Units (SHU).

 7 Pot Inifinity - 1,176,182 Scoville Heat Units (SHU).

 Bedfordshire Super Naga - 1,120,000 Scoville Heat Units (SHU).

 Another superhot produced by UK chili grower, Salvatore Genovese, in Blunham in the county of Bedfordshire, produces 500,000 chilli peppers every week.
 He also produces the Komodo Dragon chili pepper.

 New Mexico Scorpion - 1,191,595 Scoville Heat Units (SHU).

 A New Mexico-based team has developed a super-hot chile known as the "New Mexico Scorpion" The New Mexico Scorpion has been rated at 1,191,595 Scoville Heat Units by an independent laboratory.

 Bhut Jolokia (or Ghost Pepper) - 1,001,304 Scoville Heat Units (SHU).

-Yep, these babies were officially the hottest peppers around, topping the Red Savina Habanero.
+The ghost pepper (aka bhut jolokia) was officially the hottest peppers around, topping the Red Savina Habanero.
 It was awarded the distinction of World's Hottest of All Spices by the Guinness World Records in 2006, though was eventually toppled several times over.